freeCodeCamp/freeCodeCamp/README.md

       li= book.name
 ```

 That's it!
-I must say that you could have combined Step 1,2,3 as following:
+I will say that you could have combined Step 1, 2, 3 as following:

 ```js
 app.get('/books', function(req, res) {